Gateway Courses in Arts & Humanities

 East Asian Languages and Cultures

-The first in a two-semester sequence, introducing students to Chinese literature in translation.
+The second of a two-semester sequence introducing students to Chinese literature in translation.
 In addition to literary sources, a wide range of philosophical and historical texts will be covered, as well as aspects of visual and material culture.
-Satisfies Arts & Literature or Historical Studies L&S Breadth.
+7B focuses on late imperial, modern, and contemporary China.
+The course will focus on the development of sound writing skills.
+Satisfies Arts & Literature Breadth.
 Course catalog link

 English